Create visualizations with your data in JMP and share your analyses or data as posts in

 If the user is part of an Active Directory synchronization, you should delete them in the Active Directory before deleting them in JMP Live.
 Otherwise, the user reappears at the next synchronization.

 If you choose not to delete PII now, you can search for the deleted user and delete their PII later.
-Click More Image shown here > Remove PII for previously deleted user.
+Click More > Remove PII for previously deleted user.

 Previous records in the audit log might still contain PII, such as the user’s display name.
 You can delete all audit log records up to and including a specified date.
 See Remove All Records from the Log.

-As a Microsoft Active Directory administrator, you can sync JMP Live with your Active Directory structure to add users, groups, and group memberships to your JMP Live server.
-These users and groups are authorized to access JMP Live.
-You can continue to manage their access from your Active Directory.
+You can sync groups containing users from Microsoft Active Directory or Entra ID to your JMP Live server.
+These groups and users are then authorized to access JMP Live.
+You can continue to manage their access from Microsoft.

-To sync Active Directory groups to JMP Live
+Sync Groups from Microsoft Active Directory to JMP Live

 1.